balenaltd/handbook/docs/policies/parental-leave-policy.md

 _**All Other states (US)**_
-The balena parental leave policy goes above all other state laws where we have US team members, however if you would like to know more about your own specific state’s regulations, please reach out to a member of teamOS.
+The balena parental leave policy goes above all other state laws where we currently have US team members, however if you would like to know more about your own specific state’s regulations, please reach out to a member of teamOS.